alnah005/Konkan/README.md

 and you have these cards in your hand:
     HA, H4, H7, HQ, HK...etc

-Then if you satisfy conditions 1. and 2. and you wanted to match all your available cards, here's how your opponent's groups will look like in the game:
+Then if you satisfy conditions 1. and 2. and you wanted to combine all your available cards, here's how your opponent's groups will look like in the game:
          1                  2                       3
     DA SA CA HA        HA H2 H3 H4       H7 H8 H9 Joker HJ HQ HK

-Matching only benefits you because you lose some cards that could penalize you after the game is done if you didn't win the game, and it closes the opportunity for other players to match their cards.
+combining only benefits you because you lose some cards that could penalize you after the game is done if you didn't win the game, and it removes the opportunity for other players to combine their cards.
-Matching does not increase the score for setting cards.
+combining does not increase the score for setting cards.

 In the case where you had a H10, you can replace the Joker, and obtain the Joker to use it for other purposes.
 ```

 ## What happens after you win

-After you've [SET](#how-to-set-your-cards) or [MATCHED](#how-to-match-your-cards-to-other-players) 14 of your cards and discarded one card on your turn (You won), here's what happens:
+After you've [SET](#how-to-set-your-cards) or [COMBINED](#how-to-combine-your-cards-to-other-players) 14 of your cards and discarded one card on your turn (You won), here's what happens:
 * If the discarded card is a Joker, all your opponents recieve 200 penalty on their overall score.
 * If not:
     * players that have not set their cards recieve 100 penalty on their overall score.
     * players that have set their cards are [penalized over the remaining cards in their hand](#how-to-calculate-penalty)
-* If a player has a penalty of over 301 accross games, that player is disqualified to play again.
+* If a player has a penalty of over 301 across games, that player is disqualified to play again.

 ### How to calculate penalty
 |Card|Penalty|